shashikalaranathunga/Sentiment_Analysis/README.md

-# Sentiment Analysis Flask API
+# Sentiment Analysis using Flask API
 This sentiment analysis API performs sentiment analysis on text data using NLTK's Vader lexicon

 ## Requirements